 Packing for a long vacation can be overwhelming.
 Packing up everything you own and moving it to a new house?
 That can be downright panic-attack-inducing.
 But do us a favor: take four deep breaths and try to relax.
 We’re here to help you pack for your move.
-Keep reading, and we’ll help we out with every packing related issue we can think of: what to pack first, how to pack, and even a seven step guide to packing your house.
+Keep reading, and we’ll help you out with every packing related issue we can think of: what to pack first, how to pack, and even a seven-step guide to packing your house.
 Let’s dive in.

 The better you prepare for your upcoming move, the easier it will be.
 Many people dive right into the packing process without planning beforehand.
 While this is tempting, it almost always ends in a tornado of disorder and frustration.

 So, before you start packing, we suggest that you do a few things first.
 You should start by transferring your information—this includes your utilities and your address.